The following information is evidence to support the production of the new Local Plan.

 Through the Preferred Options consultation we received a nomination for market residential development at this site.
 This report assesses the site for its suitability for development.

-Much of the Broads Authority Executive Area will not be able to have flood risk modelled until around 2019.
+Much of the Broads Authority Executive Area will not be able to have flood risk modelled until around 2021.
 This Position Statement provides detail on this.
+This joint position statement was agreed in July 2018 and replaces the May 2017 version.

 The Housing and Economic Land Availability Assessment (HELAA) is a key evidence document which supports the preparation of Local Plans.
 Its purpose is to test whether there is sufficient land to meet objectively assessed need (OAN) and identifies where this land may be located.
 The Methodology can be found here.
 This is a revision and update to the original HELAA that was published early 2017.
 This has been updated to reflect the 2016/2017 Annual Monitoring Report.